 The recurrent laryngeal nerve (RLN) carries signals to different voice box muscles responsible for opening vocal folds (as in breathing, coughing), closing the folds for vibration during voice use, and closing them during swallowing.
 The RLN goes into the chest cavity and curves back into the neck until it reaches the larynx.
 Because the nerve is relatively long and takes a “detour” to the voice box, it is at greater risk for injury from different causes–infections and tumors of the brain, neck, chest, or voice box.
 It can also be damaged by complications during surgery in the head, neck, or chest, that directly injure, stretch, or compress the nerve.
 Consequently, the RLN is involved in the majority of cases of vocal fold paresis/paralysis.

 What Are the Causes?

-The cause of vocal fold paralysis or paresis can indicate whether the disorder will resolve over time or whether it may be permanent.
+The cause of vocal cord paresis and paralysis can indicate whether the disorder will resolve over time or whether it may be permanent.
 When a reversible cause is present, surgical treatment is not usually recommended, given the likelihood of spontaneous resolution of the problem.
-Despite advances in diagnostic technology, physicians are unable to detect the cause in about half of all vocal fold paralyses, referred to as idiopathic (due to unknown origins).
+Despite advances in diagnostic technology, physicians are unable to detect the cause in about half of all vocal fold paralysis, referred to as idiopathic (due to unknown origins).
 In these cases, paralysis or paresis might be due to a viral infection affecting the voice box nerves (RLN or SLN), or the vagus nerve, but this cannot be proven in most cases.
 Known reasons can include: